Building relationships in a virtual world

 Human beings have evolved to communicate face-to-face, outside, whilst in motion, living in communities of up to 150 individuals.
 We are inherently social beings.

 Our communication is delivered and received in two ways: explicit and implicit.

 The former is the words we utter, the latter is the rest.
 The rest is all the signals we are giving and receiving at a subconscious level.

-In fact, the bulk of our communication is sub-conscious; our brains humming away in the background interpreting all those minute changes in air pressure (proprioception), micro-gestures (the fleeting raising of an eyebrow, the barely identifiable smirk, which flashes across a face or the lightning-fast movement of the hand to the neck, the barely audible ‘Ugh’.
+In fact, the bulk of our communication is sub-conscious.
+Our brains humming away in the background interpreting all those minute changes in air pressure (proprioception).
+Micro-gestures like the fleeting raising of an eyebrow.
+The barely identifiable smirk, which flashes across a face.
+Or the lightning-fast movement of the hand to the neck, the barely audible ‘Ugh’.

 Zoom and Teams: Eyes and Ears

 Where were you looking on your last video call?
 At the screen?
 At the other person?
 Of course, you were.

 You looked at them on your screen.
 Except you weren’t.
 Not from their perspective.
 From their perspective, you were looking slightly lower than where their face was and most definitely not in their eyes.